atayag/GettingCleaningData/README.md

 8. Join the data frame in # 7 using common column "ActivityCode".
 This will add the column ActivityName into the final data frame.

+9. Change all column names to descriptive and more readable form.

-9. Get the average of each variable group by "ActivityName" and "SubjectNbr".
+10. Get the average of each variable group by "ActivityName" and "SubjectNbr".

-10. The resulting data frame will have new group by columns.
+11. The resulting data frame will have new group by columns.
 Remove the original group by columns and rename the new group by columns with "ActivityName" and "SubjectNbr".

-11. Write the tidy data set into the file final_avg.txt
+12. Write the tidy data set into the file final_avg.txt